University of Sussex: Educational partners

 The Institute of Development Studies offers research, teaching and communications related to international development.
 IDS originated in 1966 as a research institute based at the university.
 It is financially and constitutionally independent under the status of a charitable company limited by guarantee.

 The Centre for Research in Innovation Management, a research-based school of the University of Brighton, dates from 1990.
 It was located in the Freeman Centre building but has now moved to the University of Brighton campus.

 The Sussex Innovation Centre, an on-campus commercial business centre, opened in 1996.
 It provides services for the formation and growth of technology- and knowledge-based companies in the South East.
 It offers a business environment to over 40 companies in the IT, biotech, media and engineering sectors.

 Nationally, the university has a number of partner institutions across the UK including Bellerbys College, British and Irish Modern Music Institute (BIMM), University Centre Croydon (UCC, also known as Croydon College), Highbury College Portsmouth, International Study Centre (Study Group), Roffey Park Institute, University of Brighton and West Dean College.
 These partnerships include both validated courses (designed and delivered by the partner institution but awarded and quality assured by the university) and franchised courses (designed and assessed by the university, but delivered by another institution).

 Study Group works in partnership with the university to provide the University of Sussex International Study Centre (ISC).
 It offers a course of academic subjects, study skills and English-language training for students who wish to study a degree at the university but who do not yet possess the necessary qualifications to start a degree.
 The ISC course provides students with English-language and academic skills to start at Sussex the following year.
 In 2018, ISC announced that they will increase their postgraduate and undergraduate offerings by adding 50 new courses across the pre-masters and pathway options on offer.

 The British and Irish Modern Music Institute offers BA courses in Modern Musicianship – validated by the university – at its centres in London, Berlin, Hamburg, Brighton, Manchester, Bristol and Birmingham.

-Internationally, the university has over 160 partner institutions including the University of British Columbia, University of California, George Washington University, Georgetown University, University of Massachusetts Amherst, University of Michigan Ann Arbor, University of North Carolina Chapel Hill, University of North Carolina at Asheville, University of Pittsburgh, Purdue University, University of Rochester, State University of New York, University of Texas at Austin, University of Washington, Kyoto University, Peking University, Korea University, National Taiwan University (NTU), Université Grenoble Alpes, Aix-Marseille Université, Paris-Sorbonne University, Sciences Po Aix, Sciences Po Paris, University of Strasbourg, Freie Universität Berlin, Humboldt-Universität zu Berlin and the Ludwig Maximilian University of Munich.
+Internationally, the university has over 160 partner institutions including the University of British Columbia, University of California, George Washington University, Georgetown University, University of Massachusetts Amherst, University of Michigan Ann Arbor, University of North Carolina Chapel Hill, University of North Carolina at Asheville, University of Pittsburgh, Purdue University, University of Rochester, State University of New York, University of Texas at Austin, University of Washington, Kyoto University, Peking University, Korea University, National Taiwan University (NTU), Université Grenoble Alpes, Aix-Marseille Université, Paris-Sorbonne University, Sciences Po Aix, Sciences Po Paris, University of Strasbourg, Freie Universität Berlin, Humboldt-Universität zu Berlin and LMU Munich.
 These are institutions where there are formal agreements for student exchange, research collaborations, staff and faculty mobility and study abroad schemes.